 Paul had a great handle on his past and what Jesus did for him in turning him from sinner to saint, and I believe this is what propelled him to be such a great evangelist.
 Just remember that you were lost and Jesus’ grace has saved you, and this will encourage you to share this good news with others (Eph 2:8-9).
 Remind yourself of how far you were from God and if he could save you, he can save anyone (1 Tim 1:12-16).
 We may see people and think they are so bad and there’s no hope for them, but the truth is there is no one so bad that God cannot save them.

 Pray for Courage and Act on It

-You may really want to talk with a classmate or co-worker about the Bible and the need for salvation but you just can’t get passed your fears or anxiety.
+You may really want to talk with a classmate or co-worker about the Bible and the need for salvation but you just can’t get past your fears or anxiety.
 You may be saying to yourself: “Will I know all the answers?” “what will they think of me?” or “what if I’m rejected?”
-Let me assure you that being nervous about evangelism is not anything new, in fact you’re in good company.
+Let me assure you that being nervous about evangelism is not anything new, in fact, you’re in good company.
 We sometimes read the Bible and think the disciples of the first century were fearless and never had any reservations about sharing their faith.
 Read what Paul says about his need for boldness concerning evangelism: